zenstackhq/zenstack-docs/docs/welcome.md

 ## Other Resources

 - [Recipes](/docs/category/recipes/) - Mini guides for completing specific tasks using ZenStack
+- [Sample Catalog](/docs/sample-catalog) - A catalog of sample projects using different frameworks
 - [Reference](/docs/category/reference/) - Detailed documentation for the DSL, CLI, APIs, and plugins
 - [FAQ](/docs/faq) - Frequently asked questions